 Weak usernames and passwords are the main cause for data breaches.
 Studies show that 76% of attacks on corporate networks are due to weak passwords.
 Until websites have a better system, it is the individual's responsibility to have a strong password.
 Remember what happened to Ashley Madison customers!
 The usual suggestions include

 As annoying as that is, at least you know that websites that demand those things has its users' safety and security in mind.
 But, that doesn't make it any easier to create or remember.
-One of the most useful tools we have is a password manager called Avast Passwords.
+One of the most useful tools we have to help with creating and managing passwords is a free password manager called Avast Passwords.

 In February, a payroll employee at Snapchat was tricked by a phishing email that looked like it came from the CEO of the company.
 The email asked for employee information like Social Security numbers and W-2 forms.